 Chaos Bells (2021)

-Chaos Bells was used for a research study in which 10 London-based electronic music producers and performers created compositions on the instrument.
-The compositions will be live-streamed at the Augmented Instruments Lab concert on the 23rd of November 2021 via the Augmented Instruments Lab YouTube channel.
+Chaos Bells was used for a research study in which 10 London-based electronic music producers and performers created compositions on the instrument that were broadcast on the Augmented Instruments Lab concert 23 Nov 2021, which you can watch here.

 Chaos Bells has been performed/exhibited at: